 We have produced several short tutorials that cover the basics of seed bead jewellery, which will offer a perfect introduction to this satisfyingly therapeutic craft.
 Armed with this knowledge and the many colourful options available in our Preciosa Seed Beads Range, there has never been a better time to join in the fun and get beading!

-Our tutorials come with several levels of difficulty and in this short guide we outline our beginner’s beaded bracelet project.
+Our project tutorials come with several levels of difficulty and in this short guide we outline our beginner’s beaded bracelet project.

-Before you begin you will need a collection of Rocaille seed beads that suit your colour scheme, you can use just one colour, but the most popular looks use combinations of four to ten colours.
-You will also need a thread of your choice; we have found that slightly stretchy is best for bracelets and using an elasticated chord means you don’t need a separate needle because the beads can slip straight on the end of the chord easily.
+Before you begin you will need a collection of Preciosa seed beads that suit your colour scheme, you can use just one colour, but the most popular looks use combinations of four to ten colours.
+You will also need a thread of your choice; we have found that slightly stretchy is best for bracelets and using an elasticated cord means you don’t need a separate needle because the beads can slip straight on the end of the cord easily.
 As a final flourish we are adding a delicate metal charm to our bracelet, but you could add as many as you like!

 Now that you have everything you need, follow these 10 easy steps...

 Measure the cord loosely around your wrist, allowing extra for tying knots and cut it with scissors.

 Tie a stopper knot at one end so the beads won't slip off as you thread them on.

 Thread your beads onto the other end, if you are using Elasticity Cord by Beadalon you won’t need a needle!

 Build your colour scheme using Preciosa Ornela Beads, you can mix different sizes and colours in any combination you like.